How to Encrypt Disk in a Linux Enivronment

 Access to this data is only possible again by mounting the protected container (where the encrypted data is stored and, in this case, the block device) to an arbitrary location in a special way.

-Much third-party software is available for Linux disk encryption that can help you encrypt the whole disk and decrypt them when required.
-This could be done by performing some simple downloading and installation steps; the top Disk Encryption software for Linux is:
+Many third-party software are available for Linux disk encryption that can help you encrypt and decrypt the whole disk when required.
+This could be done by performing some simple downloading and installation steps; the top disk encryption software for Linux include:

 eCryptfs provides an actual stacked Linux disk encryption file system.
 The encryption by eCryptfs is stacked on an existing filesystem, mounts onto any single existing directory, and does not need a separate partition.